 No more than 45 transferred credits will be applied toward earning an associate degree and no more than 18 transferred credits will be applied toward earning an academic certificate.
 These credits may be earned from a prior Bergen Community College degree/certificate, transfer credits from other institutions, and proficiency and/or CLEP examinations.
-The list of approved subject examinations for CLEP credits may be obtained at the Office of Testing Services.
+The list of approved subject examinations for CLEP credits may be viewed in the College Catalog, www.bergen.edu/catalogs.
 The balance of credits required for any degree or certificate must be earned through actual course enrollment at Bergen Community College.

 Since Bergen Community College is a SOC institution, credit is awarded for basic or recruit training by submitting your official separation paper (Form DD214).
 An honorable discharge entitles you to 2 credits for health education, WEX 101, and 1 credit for physical activity, WEX 112.
 Military personnel can also submit a Joint Services Transcript which may lead to the awarding of WEX 101, WEX 112, 6 credits of free electives, plus other credit based on the determination of academic department chairs.

 College Level Examination Program and Advanced Placement

-A list of approved subject examinations for CLEP credit and AP credit can be found be found on page 23 and 24 of the Academics Catalog.
+A list of approved subject examinations for CLEP credit and AP credit can be found in the Academics Catalog.
 Scores must be received directly from the College Entrance Examination Board.

 New York University Foreign Language Proficiency Test